Over the past week I have been reading a couple of recent SharePoint-related papers, and thought I would share some of my thoughts.

 These are just some of the points I found interesting in the report.
 Again, I strongly urge anyone looking at SharePoint to real the whole report.

-5 Replies to “Why are you still not focused on the business when implementing SharePoint?”
+5 thoughts on “Why are you still not focused on the business when implementing SharePoint?”

 I agree with the lack of planning and benchmarks being a big drawback while installing sharepoint in organizations.
 I started looking at Sharepoint about a year ago.
 Its pretty impressive for what it can do OOTB.
 You alluded to being a developer which is what I am too.